 Three is the only provider to offer truly unlimited data

-And the great thing about all-you-can-eat data from Three is that, relatively speaking, these pay-monthly and SIM-only deals aren't really all that expensive – not when you consider you could basically stream data 24/7.
+And the great thing about unlimited data from Three is that, relatively speaking, these pay-monthly and SIM-only deals aren't really all that expensive – not when you consider you could basically stream data 24/7.
 Mind you, you'd best have a good reason for needing unlimited data, and you'd best bear in mind that you won't be able to tether all your home devices to it and use it as your main broadband connection.
 Three won't allow that, and has in place sensible tethering limits to prevent this sort of misuse.

 'Go Roam' offers free roaming in 71 countries

-No, that doesn't mean you get to make calls for free when you're abroad, it just means you won't be charged more than your regular call rate by making calls in certain foreign countries.
+‘Go Roam’ doesn't mean you get to make calls for free when you're abroad, it just means you won't be charged more than your regular call rate by making calls in certain foreign countries.
 Three refers to these countries as 'Feel At Home' destinations – yes, with the weird capitalisation there.

 Three claim its lower 4G frequencies give it an advantage indoors.
 All we can confirm for sure is that, scientifically, that would make sense.